IBM/StorageCephVagrant/README.md

 ## Shutting down and restarting the VMs

 Shutting down the VMs with `vagrant halt` then re-starting them at a later time with `vagrant reload` works with this solution.

-RBD mappings on the ceph-client VM need to be re-created after the reboot.
+RBD mappings/mounts and CephFS mounts on the ceph-client VM need to be re-created after re-starting.

 ## Deleting the deployment